sgct/sgct/docs/configuration-files.md

 > Determines whether this window should be visible on screen or used as an offscreen rendering target.
 If a window is hidden, you should also set `alwaysRender` to `true`, or otherwise the rendering might not occur as expected.
 The default for this attribute is `false`.

 `dbuffered` *optional* \[ boolean \]
-> Sets the buffering to single buffering (if `false`) or double buffering or quad buffering (if `true`).
+> Sets the buffering to single buffering (if `false`) or double buffering or quad buffering for stereo (if `true`).
 The default is `true`.

 `msaa` *optional* \[ integer >= 0 \]
-> Regulates whether multisample antialiasing is used for the window and how many subsamples should be used for the antialiasing.
+> Determines whether multisample antialiasing is used for the window and how many subsamples should be used for the antialiasing.
 If the value is set to `0`, MSAA is disabled.
 MSAA operates by rendering the scene at a higher resolution using multiple samples per pixel and combining these samples to reduce aliasing.
 It produces good-looking results, but it increases the rendering time for the scene.
 The maximum number of samples depends on the GPU that is used to start the application, but is usually around 32.
 The default is `0`, disabling MSAA.

 `hasAlpha` *optional* \[ boolean \]
 > Determines whether screenshots created from this window should include an alpha channel or not.
 If this value is `false`, the resulting image type is `RGB`, otherwise `RGBA`.
 The default is `false`.